alediez2048/3DayHealing-Landing/src/content/posts/2021-04-14-how-does-3-day-healing-work.md

 ---
 template: blog-post
-title: "How does 3 Day Healing work? "
+title: "How are our programs structured? "
 slug: how-3-day-healing-started
 date: 2021-04-14 15:32
 description: how 3 day healing started